Henry and Leigh Bienen School of Music

 The Bienen School of Music offers programs leading to the professional degrees of bachelor of music, master of music, and doctor of musical arts.
 The school also offers two nonprofessional degrees, the bachelor of arts in music and bachelor of science in music.

-The curriculum allows flexibility for students while providing an education that is basic for all musicians.
+The curriculum allows flexibility for students while providing an education that is foundational for all musicians.
 Applicants in all areas who are accepted by the Bienen School enter directly into a program of specialization that begins in the first undergraduate year.
 The music core studies, taken by all students, require the acquisition of fundamental competencies and provide fundamental and essential experiences that complement the specialized studies in the declared major.
 Students are also required to complete studies in a number of allied subjects throughout the University.

 Bachelor of Music (BMus)